Osong-Michael/Creative-Commons-Page/README.md

 # Microverse Capstone Project
 The aim of this project is putting the student in a real life situation where they are given a real-world-like project with specifications and a time duration to convert those specifications into a functional product.
 <br>
 My project was to replicate the Creative Commons 2015 Global Summit Conference site.
-I was tashed to build the a minimum of 3 pages at two different screen sizes :
+I was tasked to build the a minimum of 3 pages at two different screen sizes :
 - Mobile up to 768px
 - Desktop from 768px and bigger.